colindean/talks/walls/notes.md

 ![Picture of Andrew WK's album cover referenced](#)

-We build silos, fiefdoms of responsibility withour organizations.
+We build silos, fiefdoms of responsibility with our organizations.
 These walls do not exist.
 We are praised for spanning teams and "thinking outside the box".
 The box doesn't exist.
 It is a construct that was introduced for some reason that is no longer true.